-The Griffon Vulture (Gyps fulvus) is a large bird of prey, a raptor, and an accipiter.
-It is also known as the Eurasian Griffon.
+The Griffon Vulture (Gyps fulvus) is a large bird of prey, a raptor, and an accipiter in the Accipitridae family.
+It is also known as the Eurasian Griffon Vulture.
 It is related to the White-Backed Vulture (Gyps africanus).

 The Griffion Vulture has a white head and a white neck with ruff feathers.
 It has broad dark wings and short tail feathers.
 It has a whitish beak.

 It measures 93-122 centimetres (37-48 inches) tall with a 230-280 centimetre (90-110 inches).

 The Griffon Vulture is native to Europe and Asia, from Spain in the west to northern India in the east.

 It is a scavenger, feeding on the carrion (meat) of carcasses (dead bodies) of animals.

 The Griffon Vulture is seen in flocks.